ImagoXV/NanoASV/README.md

 Just precise --dir and --out as in your first treatment.
 NanoASV will find final datasets and run only the r script.
 This will save you time.

+## Acknowledgments

+We thank Antoine Cousson, Fiona Elmaleh and Meren for their time and enerfy with NanoASV beta testing !

 ## Citation
 Please don't forget to cite NanoASV and dependencies if it helped you treat your Nanopore data Thank you !